-- Do not block: Select this option if you do not require any further action.
+- 1. Select the appropriate action: - Allow: Select this option if you do not require any further action.
 This setting corresponds to 'Allow'. - Block: Choose Block if you want to prevent specific events depending on the access mode or the target.
 For example, this action prevents an application or script from running, or a DLL from loading.
 This is the default setting. - Ask user: To let users decide which action they want to allow, select this option.
 Then, for example, it is up to the user to decide whether a Powershell script is run or not.

-Mote: Rule evaluation is stopped for these options (Do not block, Block and Ask user).
+Note: Rule evaluation is stopped for these options (Allow, Block and Ask user).